Snehlth/cosmic-tech-labs/README.md

 then the anagram sets are: [["cat", "tac", "act"], ["dog", "god"]]. this is the python code for grouping the anagrams

-1)first defaultdict module is imported from collections
+1)first defaultdict class is imported from collections module

 2)The function group_anagrams takes a list of words as input.